-Upon notice of a covenant violation, staff follows the procedures below:
+Upon notice of a covenant violation, HRCA follows these procedures:

-First Notice of Non-Compliance – The violation is investigated by staff and photo-documented, and notice is then sent via mail to owner of the property (or designee.)
+First Notice of Non-Compliance: The violation is investigated by staff and photo-documented, and notice is then sent via mail to owner of the property (or designee.)
 Each violation has a specific timeframe to “cure” or remedy.
-Upon re-inspection, if the violation remains, it proceeds to the next step.
-If the violation has been corrected, the property record is updated showing compliance.
+Upon re-inspection, if the violation has been corrected, the property record is updated showing compliance.

-Second Notice of Non-Compliance - Upon inspection, if the violation still exists, the violation is photo–documented and a second notice of non-compliance is sent via mail.
+Second Notice of Non-Compliance: Upon re-inspection, if the violation still exists, the violation is photo–documented and a second notice of non-compliance is sent via mail.

-Third Notice - Interim Letter - Upon inspection, if violation still exists, the violation is photo-documented and a third notice is sent via mail providing a “cure” date and an opportunity to request a Tribunal hearing.
+Third Notice - Interim Letter: Upon re-inspection, if violation still exists, the violation is photo-documented and a third notice is sent via mail providing a “cure” date and an opportunity to request a Tribunal hearing.

-If a signed Tribunal request by the property owner is NOT received within 15 days, fines commence at $25/day, coupled with suspension of recreation privileges.
-Dependent on the severity of the issue, and/or the level of cooperation received from the property owner, the file is forwarded to counsel to pursue legal remedies to gain compliance.
-The vast majority of files are forwarded to counsel within thirty (30) days.
+If a signed Tribunal request by the property owner is NOT received within 15 days, fines commence at $25/day, coupled with suspension of recreation privileges and loss of voting rights on HRCA matters.
+Dependent on the severity of the issue, and/or the level of cooperation received from the property owner, the file is forwarded to Counsel to pursue legal remedies to gain compliance.
+The vast majority of files are forwarded to Counsel within thirty (30) days.
 Counsel then provides a “Demand Letter” to the property owner and actively pursues the violation(s) until compliance is achieved and all “hard costs” associated with the process are retrieved.